Forms P11D: Reporting Benefits in Kind to HMRC

 Company car benefits are calculated as a percentage of the list price of the car concerned, graduated by reference to the car’s CO2 emissions level.

-- Cars with emissions below 50 gm/km and electric only cars are taxed at 9% of the list price.
+- Electric only cars are taxed at 0% of the list price.

 The approved CO2 emission figure should be available from the vehicle log book.